go-monk/from-bash-to-go/README.md

 }
 ```

-We use the standard library [http](https://pkg.go.dev/net/http) package in place of `curl`.
-You can use `go doc http.Get` to see details about the Get method.
-The function (or method) returns a bool that says wether the service is healthy (true) or not (false).
+We use the standard library [http](https://pkg.go.dev/net/http) package instead of `curl`.
+You can use `go doc http.Get` to see details about the `Get` method from the package.
+Our `Do` method returns a boolean indicating whether the service is healthy (`true`) or not (`false`).

-Finally, let's define the services we want to healthcheck as a slice of `HealtCheck`s.
-Then we loop over them and call the `Do` method on each:
+Finally, define the services to health check as a slice of `HealthCheck` structs.
+Then loop over them and call the `Do` method on each:

 ```go
 	healthChecks := []HealthCheck{